Skip to main content

 Does iPhone screen replacement affect Face ID?
 No. Face ID is handled by the TrueDepth camera module, which is separate from the screen.
 Any properly installed screen — original, OEM, or aftermarket — maintains full Face ID functionality, as long as the repair doesn't disturb the Face ID sensor.

 Why is Apple screen replacement so much more expensive?
-Apple Authorized Service Providers pay a premium for Apple-genuine parts and must use Apple's proprietary diagnostic tools.
+Apple Authorized Service Providers pay a premium for Apple-original parts and must use Apple's proprietary diagnostic tools.
 They also charge premium labour rates.
-The quality difference over top-tier OEM is generally imperceptible for most users — but if you want the iOS "genuine display" confirmation, original parts are the only option.
+The quality difference over top-tier OEM is generally imperceptible for most users — but if you want the iOS "original display" confirmation, original parts are the only option.

 How do I know which screen quality my repair shop used?
 Ask directly before the repair.
 A reputable shop will tell you exactly what they're using — "OEM", "original pull", or "aftermarket" — and the quality implications.
 If they say "original" but the price seems very low, ask for clarification.
 True Apple-original screens at independent shops are extremely rare.